 Prior to that Shai was an Associate in Mercer’s Sydney practice and managed large executive reward and incentive design projects for several ASX Top 50 clients.
 Currently his clients include a leading Asian insurer, two regional FMCG companies, a global asset/investment management firm, one of the world’s largest sovereign wealth funds, several banks across ASEAN, three of the major telecommunication companies in ASEAN, a leading energy/utilities company, and some of the largest listed companies in the region on executive remuneration and incentive design issues.
 He has redesigned sales incentive arrangements for leading hi-tech, pharmaceutical and FMCG companies in the region.
 He has also led organization transformation initiatives for a major telecommunications company, a large FMCG organization, and a leading energy/materials company in the region.

 Shai has a Bachelor of Chemical Engineering degree from the University of Mumbai, and a Master of Business Administration from the Sydney Business School.

-Vijayam held many senior and public positions such as President of Institute of Internal Auditors Malaysia (IIAM), financial controller and others.
-She is a Fellow member of IIAM, CPA Australia and Chartered Accountant with Malaysian Institute of Accountants.
-She holds Bachelor in Economics and MBA from Monash University, Australia and LLB, London University.
+Vijayam writes on board and HR governance for publications and had written a real life case study on board governance in a problematic Malaysian public listed company which is used to train directors.
+She is a Fellow member of IIAM and CPA Australia, and Chartered Accountant with Malaysian Institute of Accountants.
+She holds a Bachelors degree in Economics and MBA from Monash University, Australia and LLB, London University.